foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-trends.md

 <br>
 <br>
 <h4>Create Viral Campaigns</h4>
-[Tastemade](https://www.tastemade.com/), a global media company, used Pinterest Trends to create a viral campaign.
+<a href="https://www.tastemade.com/"> Tastemade</a>, a global media company, used Pinterest Trends to create a viral campaign.
 <br>
 Over the summer they noticed that watermelon content was trending on Pinterest.
-Doubling down on watermelon content, Tastemade created a [dedicated Pinterest board](https://www.pinterest.com/tastemade/cooking-with-watermelon/) that gained 3.63 million followers!
+Doubling down on watermelon content, Tastemade created a <a href="https://www.pinterest.com/tastemade/cooking-with-watermelon/" dedicated Pinterest board</a> that gained 3.63 million followers!
 <br>
 <br>
 This cheatsheet will walk through how to use Pinterest Trends to find new content opportunities.